sigp/cbc-casper-js/README.md

 The random sim will output a JSON object to console with the following
 properties:

- - `decisions`: The estimates and associated safety ratios for each validator, as of simulation completion.
  - `initialConfig`: The starting values and weights for each validator.
 I.e., what their states were before the consensus process started.
- - `log`: The full log of messages sent between validators during the consensus process.
-At this stage the log is not printed in it's entirety for readability.

-_Note: due to the random nature of this simulation, it can quite easily run for very long times and generate very large messages.
-E.g., running a sim with 100 validators and only 1 message per round is likely going to take a lot of time and use a bunch of RAM.
-Simulate with caution._
+ - `decisions`: The estimates and associated safety ratios for each validator, as of simulation completion.
+ - `majorityFlip`: `true` if the majority of validators decided upon the average of all staring positions.
+ - `messageLogLength`: the number of messages which were sent whilst forming consensus.

 #### Example

 The following example is running a simulation with the following attributes: